rs9899/stats-minor-iitb/README.md

 ## Someone should have told me
 * Compulsory attendance in most courses
 * Don't expect the top grades as pretty competitive
+* Always complete this minor, else those courses in general won't give grade to tag as Institute Elective.
 * It wasn't taught on slides so you have to make notes.
 Though some of the prof did share notes.
 * SI422 runs in alternate year as minor.
 It ran as minor in 2020 spring.
 In the rest years, it runs but not in minor slot.
 There maybe issue with permissions if you want to sit in them.
 * You need to do only one of SI404 or SI527 to complete the minor.